sean8purdue/dotvim/README.md

 - Use [homebrew](http://www.bigfastblog.com/homebrew-intro-to-the-mac-os-x-package-installer) to manage package.

 	`brew update` : update homebrew first

 	`brew options vim` : see options,

 	`brew install vim`

 	`brew install vim --override-system-vim` :Dangerous

 	`brew install vim ----with-client-server` : This will enable the clipboard function of vim.
 If you want X11 clipboard support, you need to install it with the --with-client-server option.
 :**Dangerous**!! will install a non Mac-compatable version, which make the system clipboard not accessed to vim.

 	`brew uninstall vim` : to uninstall vim

 	`brew upgrade vim` : If you had Vim already installed with Homebrew (or if in the future you'd like to upgrade the Vim version).

 	One more thing you should do is to check your environment variables for those that might contain a full path to the system `vi/vim`, like EDITOR and update them to use the `/usr/local/bin/vim`.

 - Homebrew will install vim to `/usr/local/Cellar/vim/8.0.06`

 - If you have two versions of one software, like vim 8.0 and vim7.0.
-And f you want to keep both, you'll need to change your `$PATH` environment variable so that the location of the new version appears before the location of the old version.
+And f you want to keep both, you'll need to change your `$PATH` environment variable so that **the location of the new version appears before the location of the old version**.
 Do this by editing `~/.bash_profile` or `~/.zshrc`.

 ## Problem